SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 **Jona: "Hi, here is Jona, your race engineer today.
 You can call me anytime if you have questions.
 Good luck."**

 (You hear this or a similar phrase, whenever Jona is ready to interact with you.
-Typically this is at the beginning of the second lap in a race.
+Typically this is at the beginning of the second lap in a session.
 From now on Jona might call you, when important information is available, or you can call her/him anytime using one of the key phrases - see the section about [phrase grammars](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#phrase-grammars) on that.)

 **Driver: "Tell me the tyre temperatures."**

 **Jona: "We have a blue screen here.
 Windows XP is crap.
 Give me a minute."**

 (This answer, or a similar one, means, that Jona does not have enough data at the moment to answer your question.
-Typically, Jona needs two laps at the beginning of the race or after a pitstop, to be completely up and running)
+Typically, Jona needs two laps at the beginning of the session or after a pitstop, to be completely up and running)

 (A lap later...)